JaimeStill/event-sync/readme.md

 * Each API service will have only one [`EventHub`](./libraries/EventSync/Server/EventHub.cs) endpoint that handles all events for the service.

-* [`IEventMessage`](./libraries/EventSync/IEventMessage.cs) records will only capture the ID of the affected object, it's type, the concrete type of the `IEventMessage`, and an optional message communicating how the object was affected.
+* [`EventMessage`](./libraries/EventSync/EventMessage.cs) records will only capture the ID of the affected object, it's type, and an optional message communicating how the object was affected.

 * An [`IEventHandler`](./libraries/EventSync/Client/IEventHandler.cs) determines how to handle each event given type.
-A concrete instance will be defined for each concrete `IEventMessage` type emitted by an `EventHub` and registered as a singleton service.
+A concrete instance will be defined for each concrete `EventMessage` type emitted by an `EventHub` and registered as a singleton service.

-* An [`IEventResolver`](./libraries/EventSync/Client/IEventResolver.cs) will be defined for each `EventHub` that resolves the `IEventHandler` to use based on the received `IEventMessage`.
-A concrete instance will be defined for each `EventHub` and registered as a singleton service.
+* An [`IEventResolver`](./libraries/EventSync/Client/IEventResolver.cs) resolves the `IEventHandler` to use based on the received `EventMessage.Type`.
+A concrete instance of `IEventResolver` will be defined for each `EventHub` and registered as a singleton service.

     ```cs
-    public IEventHandler Resolve(IEventMessage message, IServiceProvider provider) => message switch
+    public IEventHandler Resolve(EventMessage message, IServiceProvider provider) => message.Type switch
     {
-        SpecificEventMessage _ => provider.GetRequiredService<SpecificEventHandler>(),
+        "System.String" => provider.GetRequiredService<StringEventHandler>(),
+        "System.Int32" => provider.GetRequiredService<IntEventHandler>(),
-        _ => throw new Exception("Unknown event message type")
+        _ => provider.GetRequiredService<BasicEventHandler>()
     }
     ```